philmander/ant-jstestrunner/README.md

 Automate Javascript unit tests (currently support is limited to [QUnit](http://docs.jquery.com/Qunit)) with Apache Ant.

-The task uses [Phantom JS](http://phantomjs.org/), a headless webkit browser, to open html unit test files
+The task uses [Phantom JS](http://phantomjs.org/), a headless webkit browser, to open and run html unit test files.
+The Ant task uses the output to report the results to the console and fail the build if any assertions failed or errors were found.

 To get started download the ant-jstestrunner jar file and include the following code in your Ant build file.